acmbitmesra/DevHack-0.2/task-2/advance/README.md

 2. Create a folder in this format: DevHack-0.2/task-2/advance/submissions/Your-Team-Name/.
 3. This folder should contain your build(.exe) and readme.md which contains your team information.
 4. Give a pull request.
-5. After that contact any of the coordinators for evaluations.
+5. After that contact <a href= "https://www.facebook.com/aayushsinha44"> Aayush Sinha</a> for evaluation.

 <b>The top submission for this task may get some perks from ACM BIT Mesra.</b>